Triumph Tiger 800 XCA 2018

 |Great Bikers Gear Inner bags|

 |Adventure Spec Big foot side stand foot|

 |Puig rear mudguard|

 |Generic foldable and extendable break & clutch levers|

 So let's break it down shall we?

-Tyres: I really wish Triumph would replace Bridgestone as a supplier because the Battle wings are rubbish tyres and I would not recomend them to anyone.
-I hate these tyres so much it would almost be an upgrade to just tape erasers to the rim.
+Tyres: I can't for the life of me understand why Triumph keep fitting the Battlewings on their adventure bikes.
+I don't know anything about the quality of the rest of the Bridgestone range but the Battlewings are rubbish.
+I hate them so much it would almost be an upgrade to just tape erasers to the rim.
 My tyre dealer writes on his homepage that Every ride is an adventure with Battle wing and it sure is, just not in the way they mean at all.

 Touratech lockable GPS mount: Touratech haven't released the accessories for the new Tiger yet (and no other supplier makes anything like it) so at first I butchered the old above clocks mount from the XC and that went to shit.
 It just vibrated like crazy and was not a viable solution at all.
 So it was back to the drawing board.
 I finally came up with the idea to use water piping and a pipe bending tool to make it to shape.
 I bashed and drilled the ends and rattle canned the hole thing matte black.
 The cost of the whole thing was probably <€20 and I'm quite happy with how it turned out.
 Time will show if it holds up as I've only had it on a trip to Norway thus far.

 I've used the lockable GPS mounts from Touratech for every unit I've had (Quest, Zumo 550, 660 and now 590LM) and there is nothing that comes even close so I really needed a solution, I've had brackets that mount to the handlebars but I was not happy with that mounting solution at all, I want the unit in my field of view without having to look down.